 The custodian of the account is Charles L. Moore of C.L.
 Moore & Associates, P.C.
 He describes the purpose of the organization on a Form 881, Political Organization Notice of Section 527 Status that he filed with the IRS:

-Does Bernero really need all this spending money ($294,870 in 7 years)?
+Does Bernero really need all this spending money ($382,330 in 11.5 years)?
 Doesn't he get a salary and an expense account?
-I'd say that if money isn't budgeted for "expenses incidental to the holding of the Office of Mayor", he shouldn't incur them.
+I'd say that if money isn't budgeted for "expenses incidental to the holding of the Office of Mayor," he shouldn't incur them.
 It would be the people's way of saying "Stay in your office and work."

 Here is the detail:

 If you would like to look at the actual IRS data, go to this page on the IRS' website.
-Under Basic Search, click the box for Form 8872 and in the box for Employer Identification Number (EIN), enter 20-3950788.
+Click the box for Form 8872 and in the box for Employer Identification Number (EIN), enter 20-3950788 and click Submit Basic Search.
 Then click "City Administrative Account".

-We do have a copy of one solicitation letter: the one sent to IBEW Local 665.
+Do these individuals and companies just get up in the morning and think "Today I'd like to contribute to Virg's slush fund"?
+I don't think so.
+The dates and amounts of contributions suggest that they were solicited directly, with suggested amounts.
+We don't have anything recent, but we do have a copy of one letter: the one sent to IBEW Local 665 dated June 12, 2006.
 It was attached to their lawsuit, which was the subject of stories in the Lansing State Journal on 10/15/09 and 10/28/09.
 It invites the recipient to become a founding member of the Lansing Booster Club at one of 3 levels: Player for $1000, Coach for $5000 or Director for $10,000.
 And if the recipient did not wish to become a member at this time, they could still support the Lansing Booster Club for $250 or $500: "Corporate checks are welcome."
 The letter states that the purpose of the Lansing Booster Club is to "provide a core foundation of support for public/private initiatives . . ."
 An examination of the list of expenditures suggests that the main private initiative is to keep Virg Bernero well fed.

 In August 2012, I wrote a "guest column" on Bernero's 527 account for Bridge, the online magazine of the Center for Michigan.
 In that article, I mentioned that I'd reported Virg to the IRS.
 I got a reply from the IRS dated January 10, 2013.